ChaosFarseer/KDM-Template/README.md

 Most elements are designed for AI cards, but you can improvise Hit Location cards by using text boxes.

-Supported headers: Mood, Duration, Trap, Trait, Survivor Status.
+Supported headers: Mood, Duration, Trap, Trait, Survivor Status, Terrain.
 Headers are blue by default, for your hit location headers such as First Strike, Super-Dense, Impervious, Light Speed, and so on.

 Element options: